Database Explained | Definition, Evolution, and Modern Uses

 We use databases to store and organize large amounts of data efficiently.
 They help us easily find, update, and manage information, making it simpler to keep track of things like customer details, products, or financial records.

 The master database is typically located on a server, which is a powerful computer that stores and manages the database.
-It is the main database that holds crucial information and is usually kept in a secure data centre.
+It is the main database that holds crucial information and is usually kept in a secure data center.

 The main language used in a DBMS is SQL (Structured Query Language), which helps manage and interact with the data.
 Depending on the DBMS, other languages and tools, like PL/SQL or T-SQL, might also be used.